Holden Street Theatres

 Holden Street Theatres (HST) is a South Australian performing arts theatre complex in Hindmarsh, an inner-western suburb of Adelaide.
 It is housed in the heritage-listed All Saints' Anglican Church (also known as All Saints' Church) complex.
-The complex includes three performance spaces: The Studio, The Arch and The Bar.
+The complex includes three performance spaces: The Studio, The Arch and The Bar, and is home to the Holden Street Theatre Company.